Nottingham murder suspect described by witnesses as ‘black man with dreadlocks’

 “I’d say it all happened within five or six minutes.
 The attacker then just walked off up Ilkeston Road towards town, as calm as anything.”

-Around an hour later, between 5am and 5.30am residents in Magdala Road, two miles from the city centre were woken by the sound of a huge bang and a body was later found in the street.
+Around an hour later, between 5am and 5.30am, residents in Magdala Road, two miles from the city centre were woken by the sound of a huge bang.
+A body was later found in the street.

-While details remain unclear it is believed a third person may have been killed in a hit and run attack on the normally quiet residential tree-lined road.
+While details remain unclear, it is believed a third person may have been killed in a hit and run attack on the normally quiet residential road.

-A short time later a woman who was on her way to work at a B&Q store when she saw a man driving a large white van, being followed by a police car.
+A short time later, a woman who was on her way to work at a B&Q store saw a man driving a large white van that was being followed by a police car.

 Lynn Haggitt told Channel 4 News: “It was half past five and I saw a white van pull up by the side of me.
 It was white.
 There was a police car behind it which came up slowly, no flashing lights.